How to Choose High Heels that Don’t Hurt Your Feet

 🦋 Listen to your feet.
 If a certain heel style always leaves you aching, it’s not you—it’s the wrong match.

-🛒 Bonus: Tips for Buying Heels Online
+Step 6: Bonus Tips for Buying Heels Online

 Buying heels online?
 Here’s how to avoid “return regret”: